opentensor/developer-docs/docs/btcli.md

 This command is particularly useful for users who need test tokens for operations on a local chain.

 :::warning Alert
 This command is disabled on finney (mainnet) and testnet.
+It is only used in local chain environments.
 :::

-The command uses the PoW mechanism to validate the user's effort and rewards them with test TAO tokens.
-It is typically used in local chain environments where real value transactions are not necessary.

 #### Example